thedeadman782004/serverless-ReqRes/README.md

 ```

-If an object is past it will return your custom error object as jason body
+If an object is past it will return your custom error object as json body

 > **Type:** Function
 >